jahmedabeer/chrome-extension/README.md

 3.  **Declare the icons in `manifest.json`**.
 You need to tell Chrome where to find your icons by adding an `icons` object to your manifest file.
 4. For more details, refer to the [official Chrome extension icon documentation](https://developer.chrome.com/docs/extensions/reference/manifest/icons).

+### Using a Background Script (Service Worker)

+- A background script (or service worker) is the extension's central event handler.
+It runs in the background to listen for browser events, such as the extension being installed or the user clicking the toolbar icon.
+It's essential for managing the extension's state and coordinating different parts of your extension.
+It also acts as a message hub between your content scripts (which run on web pages) and your UI elements (like popups or the side panel).

+- To add a background script:

+1.  **Create a JavaScript file** (e.g., `service-worker.js`) in your project directory.
+2.  **Define the service worker in `manifest.json`** by adding the `background` key:
+3. For more information, see the [official documentation on background scripts](https://developer.chrome.com/docs/extensions/reference/manifest/background).